• Skip to primary navigation

 • Hiring, supporting, and evaluating the school leader

 This clarity alone resolves a significant percentage of role-confusion issues.
+While governance models can vary, the three driving priorities for a Catholic school board remain unchanged.

 1. Embrace the “Nose In, Fingers Out” Principle

-Curiosity is healthy.
+Curiosity is healthy. ("Nose in.")

-Intervention is not.
+Intervention is not. ("Fingers out.")

-1. School Leaders Should Proactively Communicate
+1. School Administrators Should Proactively Communicate

 Principals and presidents play a major role in keeping governance healthy.
-Leaders should:

 • Provide the board with high-level information